sfepy/sfepy/doc/users_guide.rst

   defined terms (e.g. point loads).

-The kinds allow a clear distinction between regions of different purpose (cell integration domains, facet domains, etc.) and could be uses to lower memory usage.
+The kinds allow a clear distinction between regions of different purpose (cell integration domains, facet domains, etc.) and could be used to lower memory usage.

 A region definition involves `topological entity selections` combined with